CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 ### Optional: Replay & explore another path

 Want to explore a different decision path?
-Go back and choose another option to see how outcomes differ—and how tradeoffs shift depending on your strategy.
+Go back and choose another option to see how outcomes differ — and how tradeoffs shift depending on your strategy.

 ## Conclusion